electrumsv/electrumsv-node/docs/release-artifacts/archived-binaries.rst

    :alt: Checking the digital signature for ElectrumSV as you would for any Windows node binary.
    :align: center

-   Checking the digital signature for ElectrumSV as you would for any Windows node binary.
+   Checking the digital signature as you would for any signed Windows node binary.

 MacOS
 ~~~~~